xrl1/xrl1.github.io/_posts/2023-01-28-coordinates-model-with-ChatGPT.md

 Amazing!
 99.7% accuracy on the first try!

 ## Re-evaluation
+The astonishing first-try accuracy metric isn't satisfying enough, for a couple of reasons:
+1. The data may be unequally distributed across countries, and [accuracy can be misleading](https://machinelearningmastery.com/failure-of-accuracy-for-imbalanced-class-distributions) in imbalanced data.
+Take for example a data set with 99% of it in Andora.
+The model can always locate a given set of coordinates in Andora, and it will be 99% correct.
-The astonishing first-try accuracy metric isn't satisfying enough: remember earlier some errors in the data, and because it is based on cities/other locations, we can say the dataset has some prejudice, and therefore I want to re-evaluate the accuracy with an external and random dataset.
+2. Earlier we saw some errors in the data.
+3. GeoNames sources are based on cities/other known locations, so the dataset probably has some level of prejudice.

+Therefore I want to re-evaluate the accuracy with an external and random dataset.

 >![Me](avatar_small.jpg){: .left }
 >Okay, now let's create another dataset to further evaluate the accuracy of the KNN model.
 Let's select 10,000 random coordinates on a map and send them to some geolocation REST-API.
 Please write a python script for the task.
 Use `tqdm` to display progress and use try-except around fail-prone parts.